Eight killed in clashes near Yemen Interior Ministry

 SANAA Eight people were killed in fighting on Tuesday between Yemeni government forces and armed tribesmen loyal to former leader Ali Abdullah Saleh who were trying to storm the Interior Ministry in the capital Sanaa, a medical source said.

-Many other people were wounded in what was some of the heaviest fighting in Sanaa since Saleh signed a deal to relinquish power last year after months of protests against his 33-year rule, the source said.
+Many other people were wounded in what was some of the heaviest fighting in the capital since Saleh signed a deal to relinquish power last year after months of protests against his 33-year rule, the source said.

+Security forces regained control of the situation, a government source said.
+A Reuters witness saw three armoured vehicles and soldiers guarding the entrance to the ministry.

-The showdown highlighted ongoing instability in Yemen five months after Saleh was replaced as president by his deputy under a plan designed to end political upheaval that severely weakened already tenuous government control over parts of the country.
+The showdown highlighted ongoing instability in Yemen five months after Saleh was replaced as president by his deputy under a plan designed to end the political upheaval that severely weakened government control over parts of the country.

-Dozens of tribesmen exchanged fire with security forces early on Tuesday during their second attempt at seizing the ministry in just three days, to demand jobs in the police force.
+Dozens of tribesmen exchanged fire with security forces during their second attempt at seizing the ministry in just three days, to demand jobs in the police force.

-The tribesmen said they had been promised jobs in reward for siding with Saleh during the uprising that eventually unseated him.
+The tribesmen say they were promised jobs in reward for siding with Saleh during the uprising that eventually unseated him.

+On Sunday, around 100 tribesmen occupied the ministry, vacating it on Monday after officials promised to heed their demands.

+It was not clear whether those killed on Tuesday were tribesmen or government forces.

 The ministry storming is the latest challenge for President Abd-Rabbu Mansour Hadi who is trying to restructure the armed forces and restore a semblance of normality to the impoverished country where Saleh's shadow still looms large.